-Our diet tips provide daily motivation and problem solving to help you stick to your diet plan.
+Our weight management tips provide daily motivation and problem solving to help you stick to your eating plan.
 It’s an extra bit of motivation to help you start your day right.

 The Beck Diet Program was developed by Dr. Judith S. Beck with Deborah Beck Busis, LCSW.